BarhamSlah/AI/Notes.md

 5- Task // What should you do (create project , find error , design web , .....etc)

+6 Example // give an example to strong your prompt

+// till here you should write all 6 point for all prompt

-6 - Chain of thoughts // AI going to in deep detail
+7 - Chain of thoughts // AI going to in deep detail

-7 Example // give an example to strong your prompt
+8 - grounding // limited by select source afterthat AI will talk about the topic based on the source not something else

 *************************************************************************************************************************